Saint Barbara (van Eyck)

-Saint Barbara is a small 1437 drawing (41.2 × 27.5 cm) on oak panel, signed and dated 1437 by the Netherlandish artist Jan van Eyck.
+Saint Barbara is a small 1437 drawing on oak panel, signed and dated 1437 by the Netherlandish artist Jan van Eyck.
 It is unknown if the work is a chalk ground study in pencil for a planned oil painting, an unfinished underdrawing or a completed work in of itself, although the latter is deemed more likely.
-The panel shows Saint Barbara imprisoned in a tower by her pagan father, to preserve her from the outside world, especially from suitors he did not approve of.
+The panel shows Saint Barbara imprisoned in a tower by her pagan father to preserve her from the outside world, especially from suitors he did not approve of.
 While there, she converted to Christianity, enraging her father and leading to her murder and martyrdom.

-The nature of the work has been widely debated by art historians.
-Found on a chalk ground, the panel was completed with brush stroke, a stylus, silverpoint, ink, oil and black pigment.
+Art historians debate whether the work is an unfinished painting or a complete drawing or study.
+The panel was completed with brush strokes, a stylus, silverpoint, ink, oil and black pigment on a chalk ground.
 The blue and ultramarine paint may be later additions.

-Some areas and passages are more detailed than others, and it has long been debated if it is an autonomous drawing or the underdrawing for an unfinished painting.
-If it was intended as extant, it would be the earliest surviving drawing of any artist, although not prepared on paper or parchment.
+Some areas of the panel are more detailed than others, and it has long been debated if it is an autonomous drawing or the underdrawing for a lost painting.
+If intended as a finished work, it would be the earliest surviving drawing of any artist, although not prepared on paper or parchment.
 Evidence includes that the work was highly regarded at the time by Flemish aesthetics as an object in itself.

 St. Barbara

-Saint Barbara was a Christian martyr believed to have lived in the 3rd century, and a popular saint in the late Middle Ages.
+Saint Barbara was a 3rd-century Christian martyr who became a popular saint in the late Middle Ages.
 According to hagiography, her wealthy and pagan father, Dioscorus, sought to preserve her from unwelcome suitors by imprisoning her in a tower.
 While captive, Barbara let in a priest who baptised her, an act for which she was hunted and eventually beheaded by her father.
 She became a popular subject for artists of van Eyck's generation; another notable contemporary depiction is Robert Campin's 1438 Werl Triptych.

 Panel

-The areas of the surface containing pigment, including portions of the sky and the window traceries, may have been later additions, with the early 17th century Flemish painter Karel van Mander sometimes attributed.
+The areas of the surface containing pigment, including portions of the sky and the window traceries, may have been later additions, with the early 17th-century Flemish painter Karel van Mander sometimes attributed.